 The years 1976 and ‘77 were a banner years for the company due to Rick Clunn winning back-to-back Bass Masters Classics and caught some of his fish in each event on Bagley’s baits.
 This seems to have done a couple of things – namely provide a bunch of sales for the company which, in turn, allowed them to step up their ad campaign to sell more.

 After going through nearly 75 magazines, I would say I could count on one hand the number of issues that didn’t have a Bagley ad in them.
 Most of those ads were the same ad placed over and over but this ad-year they really stepped up in the marketing department by designing several new ads.

 Most of the ads that were placed in Bassmaster Magazine are fairly well known.
 It’s the ads that were placed in magazines such as American Angler, American Bass Fisherman, and National Bass that are really cool – ads I’d never seen before.
 Maybe you haven’t either?

 The first ad, at the top of the article, is one I’d never seen.
 Although the baits weren’t really known as saltwater lures, you can get the gist of the ad in that the baits were little treasures.
 After two big wins within a year, who could argue?

-The third ad, again a Honey B ad, was showing customers that they didn’t just have to throw the shallow running Honey B but if they needed to go a little deeper, they could fish the Diving Honey B.
+The third ad, again a Honey B ad, was showing customers that they didn’t just have to throw the shallow-running Honey B. If they needed to go a little deeper, they could fish the Diving Honey B.

 As we find more Bagley ads we’ll post them up.
 In the meantime, if you remember one we haven’t touched upon, send us a note and let us know about it.